-As she was completing her doctorate in Contemporary American Fiction at UCLA, she surprised everyone (including herself) by taking a job with B-movie maven Roger Corman.
+As she was completing her doctorate in Contemporary American Fiction at UCLA, Gray surprised everyone (including herself) by taking a job with B-movie maven Roger Corman.
 She edited scripts, wrote publicity material, cast voice actors, supervised a looping session, and tried her hand at production.
 She collaborated with such rising directors as Joe Dante, Jonathan Demme, and Paul Bartel, and thought up the twist ending to a cult classic, Death Race 2000.

 Leaving New World for academia, Beverly also found time to write about theatre and film for Performing Arts magazine, Theatre Crafts, The Los Angeles Times, and The New York Times.
 Then Roger Corman beckoned once again.
 Beverly went on to spend eight years at Concorde-New Horizons Pictures as Corman's story editor and development expert, overseeing the making of 170 low-budget features.
 Along the way she earned six screenwriting credits and played several cameo roles, in all of which she kept her clothes on.